Global Human Trafficking and Modern Slavery Statement

 HDR performs a risk-based due diligence process to assess any business partner with which HDR may engage.
 This due diligence process flags potential business partners that present an increased risk and utilises third-party screening tools to identify potential anticorruption violations, OFAC and other sanctions, human rights violations, and other reputational risks.
 Parties flagged for risk receive further scrutiny.
 HDR’s due diligence tool also includes a continuous monitoring tool aimed to ensure HDR’s decision-making is current.

 How We Measure Effectiveness

 HDR is dedicated to ensuring our employment practices and internal controls protect the rights of all those who work for us.
 HDR monitors social standards in our supply chain and encourages our suppliers to operate in accordance with the same ethical standards HDR employs.

-We encourage our staff and others working in our supply chain to report any instances of human trafficking, modern slavery, involuntary labor, or complicity with respect to any of the foregoing.
-HDR has provided all employees with access to an anonymous “Integrity in Action” Hotline for such purposes.
+We encourage our staff and others working in our supply chain to report any instances of human trafficking, modern slavery, involuntary labour, or complicity with respect to any of the foregoing.
+HDR has provided all employees with access to an anonymous “Integrity in Action” for such purposes.
 All “Integrity in Action” hotline reports are investigated, and appropriate actions taken.

 Internal control systems and procedures are subject to regular audits to provide assurance that they are effective in countering Human Trafficking and Modern Slavery.